JOwen-ster/Discord.py-Bot-TEMPLATE/README.md

 # **You will need...**
 - A [Discord](https://discord.com/) account
 - [Python](https://www.python.org/) installed
-  - If you want to use JavaScript to make a discord bot, I recommend using this [template](https://github.com/PillowGit/base-discord-js-bot) made by [@PillowGit](https://github.com/PillowGit) for the coding portion
+  - If you want to use JavaScript to make a Discord bot, I recommend using this [template](https://github.com/PillowGit/base-discord-js-bot) made by [@PillowGit](https://github.com/PillowGit) for the coding portion
 - Internet access
 - A IDE to edit and run code (Like Visual Studio Code)